polyfy/polylith/doc/commands.md

           Every new key goes one level deeper into the workspace data structure.

     FILE = Writes the output to the specified FILE.
-Will have the same effect as setting color-mode:none and piping the ouput to a file.
+Will have the same effect as setting color-mode:none and piping the output to a file.
   Example:
     poly ws
     poly ws get:keys